s3gw-tech/s3gw/docs/index.md

 ## Project objective

-We're building an easy-to-use Open Source and Cloud Native S3 service for Kubernetes.
+We're developing an easy-to-use Open Source and Cloud Native S3 service for Kubernetes.
 Our focus is to complement the Rancher portfolio, although the tool isn't limited to Rancher products.